Applying to R-MA

 Review the steps below or print a checklist for your records.

-We are now accepting applications for the 2015-16 schoolyear.
-Our priority deadline is February 1, 2015 for US citizens and international students.
-Applications received after that date will be considered through rolling admission.
+We are now accepting applications for the 2016-17 school year.
+Our priority deadline date was February 1, 2016 for US citizens and international students.
+At this point, applications are still being considered through rolling admission.

 An application is reviewed when all of the following information is received: